Cost of Living in Hillsboro Oregon

 Cost of Housing in Hillsboro

-The average house price in America is $230,000, whereas the average cost of a house in Portland is $450,000.
-The average house in Hillsboro specifically is right at the $380,000 mark.
-The reason for the lower cost is because of where Hillsboro is located in Washington County, you’re 6-7 miles from downtown Portland.
+The average house price in America is $230,000, whereas the average cost of a house in Portland is $523,000.
+The average house in Hillsboro is right around the $530,000 mark.
+The reason the cost is quite close to Portland is because of where Hillsboro is located in Washington County, you’re 6-7 miles from downtown Portland.

 We only started to see new housing development in Hillsboro very recently.
 The Orenco Station area in Hillsboro, however, was developed about 15 years ago.
 So you see higher than average house prices there.